ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 the stream mappings used for forwarding).
 If the client never learned about the closure, it might send forwarded mode packets to the proxy, assuming the stream mappings and client<->proxy connection are still intact.
-The proxy will receive these forwarding mode packets, but won't have any state corresponding to the destination connection ID in the packet.
+The proxy will receive these forwarded mode packets, but won't have any state corresponding to the destination connection ID in the packet.
 If the proxy has provided a stateless reset token for the Virtual Target Connection ID, it can send a stateless reset packet to quickly notify the client that the client<->target connection is